There are many powerful meditations for brain fog that can help you to organise your thoughts and to think more clearly.

 Another alternative is not even to meditate but just surround yourself with relaxing things.
 For instance, go for a walk in the forest, sit by the lake, or spend time in any other place that is quiet and relaxing.

 Natural environments calm your mind without you even needing to meditate.
 This is especially good if your home is too busy and noisy.
-If your home is making it hard to relax, you might like to read my guide to making your home Zen.

-Use these meditations, and brain fog will vanish
+With these meditations, brain fog will vanish

 Meditation is the very best solution for brain fog.
 When we meditate, we calm the mind, and we slow down the perpetual cycle of thoughts that can make it difficult to see straight.
 We also reduce the symptoms of stress, anxiety, and depression, which are three of the most common causes of brain fog and lack of clarity.